 What’s it about?

-This book is a fictional account of an actual event.
+This book is part information book as well as including a fictional account of an actual event.
 It is about a boy called Lennie who wants to see the Sydney Harbour Bridge opened in Sydney.
 He plans out a way to get there and off he goes on his adventure.

 The pages with factual information are interesting and help support the story. such as photographs and maps.
 The book has high-quality gloss-type pages.
 The cover accurately represents the book.